crs166/CS1632_Fall2021/exercises/Supplement3/README.md

 For byte streams, equivalence classes cannot be simply described using a "range" like numbers.
-For byte streams, equivalence classes are things like a string with less 10 characters, a string in all-caps, a string in proper XML format, etc.  These cannot be expressed using the @InRange annotation.
+For byte streams, equivalence classes are things like a string with less than 10 characters, a string in all-caps, a string in proper XML format, etc.  These cannot be expressed using the @InRange annotation.
 So we need to create a specialized random value generator for each equivalence class.
 Otherwise, there is fat chance that you will hit